Texas State Highway 2: Spur routes

 The route had numerous spurs and alternate routings during its lifetime.

 For the initial June 21, 1917 Texas routing proposal, while the main route continued southwest from Cleburne to Meridian, and then southeast to Waco, State Highway 2A ran southeast from Cleburne to Hillsboro, where it met State Highway 6.
 On April 23, 1918, the routing of SH 2A remained similar, except the split from the main route happened at Burleson, travelling southeast through Alvarado to Hillsboro.
 On August 21, 1923, the main route of SH 2 had been rerouted over SH 2A section from Burleson to Itasca, while SH 2A was reassigned to the old alignment of SH 2 from Burleson to Cleburne and to the old alignment of SH 2E to Hillsboro.
 The old route of SH 2 was renumbered as SH 89 (now SH 174) from Cleburne to Meridian and part of SH 67 (now SH 6) from Meridian to Waco.
 The SH 2A designation was deleted on September 26, 1939, and was replaced by portions of SH 174, SH 171, and SH 291 (now FM 2719).

 State Highway 2B was a spur designated on December 18, 1917, in McLennan County running from Riesel northeast to Mart along an already constructed section of what was previously proposed as part of SH 7.
 On March 20, 1922, SH 2B extended to the Limestone county line.
 On December 17, 1923, it was cancelled.
 SH 2B was designated that same day over a former routing of SH 2 from Round Rock east and north to Temple via Taylor.
-On June 8, 1925, the SH 2B from Riesel to the Limestone county line was restored, but this was redesignated to SH 2C ca. 1927.
+On June 8, 1925, the SH 2B from Riesel to the Limestone county line was restored, but this was redesignated to SH 2C around 1927.
 On April 6, 1932, it was transferred to SH 95 and SH 43 (now US 79).